Crop conditions

 Crop Progress

-Weekly phenological stages for wheat, corn, and soybeans — current season vs 5-year average from USDA NASS and CéréObs.
+Weekly phenological stages for wheat, corn, and soybeans: current season vs 5-year average from USDA NASS and CéréObs.

-Week of 3 May 2026
+Week of 21 June 2026

 vs 5y avg